Owner: Henri Lurton since 1992.

-The estate’s original name was Gorce (Gorsse), after its founders in the 18th century.
+Background: The estate’s original name was Gorce (Gorsse), after its founders in the 18th century.
 In 1833 it was bought by Baron de Brane (having sold what is now Château Mouton-Rothschild), who gave it its name.
 The high price of its wines gave the estate its rank at the top of the second classed growths.
 In 1866 it was sold to the Roy family, who were also the owners of Château d’Issan.
 Brane continued to prosper, before it was bought in 1920 by the Société des Grands Crus de France (a consortium of merchants and growers).
 In 1925 Societé de Grands Crus was dissolved, and one of its assets, Château Brane Cantenac, passed to one of the shareholders, Léonce Récapet and his son-in-law François Lurton.
 They took over the whole of Brane-Cantenac and a majority share of Château Margaux.
-Lucien Lurton his (third) son Henri has run Château Brane-Cantenac since 1992.
+François Lurton was succeeded by his son Lucien Lurton, and since 1992 Lucien’s (third) son Henri has run Château Brane-Cantenac.

 - Those behind the château which comprise 15 hectares (37 acres).

 - On the Plateau de Brane in front of the château comprising around 30 hectares (74 acres).
-This area has the deepest gravel.
+This area has the deepest gravel (pale in colour).

 - La Verdotte which comprises 10 hectares (25 acres) on gravelly sand over an iron-rich pan.